Close Menu

 Guidelines for Visiting Someone After They’ve Had COVID

 The Centers for Disease Control and Prevention (CDC) and the WHO provide guidelines for visiting someone after they’ve had COVID.
 These guidelines are subject to change as new research emerges, but they offer a general framework for making informed decisions.
-(See Also: Is It Safe To Visit The Valley Of The Kings?
-Ancient Wonders Await)
+(See Also: Is it Safe to Visit San Miguel De Allende? – A Traveler’s Guide)

 Here are some key considerations: